How to bet on the Oilers: Connor McDavid props, totals and puck lines

 -12555.56%$125$100

-The Senators game presents the best opportunity to wager on the puck line over the moneyline.
+The Canadiens game presents the best opportunity to wager on the puck line over the moneyline.
 Although the implied win probability drops from 75% to 55.56%, the amount wagered drops from $300 to $125 in order to win $100.

 Finding that difference in value is important when placing bets.